holderekt/raspi-manager/README.md

 # Raspi Manager
 Simple Android application for rebooting, shutting down and sending simple commands to my raspberry over a local network.
+I use this when I have not access to a SSH connection and want to manage my raspberry in a quick way.

 The applicatoin is not secure, it uses a simple TPC connection with non encrypted data.
 A python script on the raspberry pi acts as a TPC server listening on port 8080.

 ## Additions